Massachusetts Foreign Qualification

 You must have a resident agent in Massachusetts designated to accept service of process.
 Your resident agent can be any Massachusetts resident or a corporation qualified to do business in Massachusetts.

-3. File Foreign Corporation Certificate of Registration
+3. Complete Foreign Corporation Certificate of Registration

 File your completed Foreign Corporation Certificate of Registration to the Secretary of the Commonwealth by mail.